Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Collective analysis of galaxies in the sample

 \subsubsection{Determination of velocity jumps in shocks}

 In order to ensure that the coherent structures seen in the residual velocity maps are indeed due to extended shocks, we examined the deprojected residual velocity magnitudes in these structures.
 Working under the assumption that the gas moves in the plane of the galaxy disc, we obtain the deprojected velocities using the formula $V_{true} = V_{LOS}/sin(i)$, where $V_{true}$ is the deprojected velocity, $V_{LOS}$ is the observed LOS velocity, and $i$ is the inclination angle of the galaxy.
 We record the highest and lowest magnitudes, for both positive and negative velocities, along the coherent structures, which could indicate extended shocks.
 To reduce the level of noise in the residual velocity maps we applied box filter convolution, so that the value at each spaxel is the average over $3\times3$ spaxels' box centred on it.
-Maps of the deprojected residual velocity, created following this approach, are presented in Appendix\,\ref{app:suplementary_sample_plots}, Fig.\,\ref{fig:deprojected_velocity_residuals}.
-The recorded velocity magnitudes are explicitly stated for each galaxy in their respective subsections in Appendix\,\ref{sec:notes-on-galaxies}, and also listed in Table\,\ref{tab:galaxies_shock_classes}.
+Maps of the deprojected residual velocity, created following this approach, are presented in Fig. \ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel} for a subset of galaxies for which extended structures are detected and in Appendix\,\ref{app:suplementary_sample_plots}, Fig.\,\ref{fig:deprojected_velocity_residuals} for the remaining galaxies.
+The recorded velocity magnitudes in extended structures are explicitly stated for each galaxy in their respective subsections in Appendix\,\ref{sec:notes-on-galaxies}, and also listed in Table\,\ref{tab:galaxies_shock_classes}.
 For completeness, in this table we also included the target of our pilot study, NGC\,1097.